adam-ard/organic-markdown/omd.o.md

 Any good program starts with main.
 This one is no exception.
 Python sets a global variable called `__name__` to the value `__main__` if you happen to be calling it as a program.
-This helps you distiguish from using the file as a library that has been import (in which case you would not want to run anything "main" code, because you have a main already in the program the is importing the file).
-Below is our "main" section:
+This helps you distiguish from when the file is being used as a library that has been import (in which case you would not want to run any "main" code, because you have a main already in the program the is importing you as a library).

 ```python {name=main}
 if __name__ == '__main__':